Old-fashioned ocean breezes and lively entertainment

 Port Townsend

 This port town on the eastern edge of the Olympic Peninsula once aspired to be a regional center on the level of Seattle or Vancouver and for good reason – in 1887, it was Puget Sound’s sole U.S. Customs port of entry.
-Those big city dreams never materialized – poorly timed recessions stopped the railroad from reaching Port Townsend, the town wilted in the early 1900s.
+Those big city dreams never materialized – poorly timed recessions stopped the railroad from reaching Port Townsend and the town wilted in the early 1900s.

-Today, Port Townsend’s renaissance is fully consummate, and its mention evokes wooden boats, historic buildings, music, art and proximity to nature.
+Today, Port Townsend’s renaissance is fully consummate, and its mention evokes wooden boats, historic buildings, music, film, art and proximity to nature.

 After dining on local shellfish, stroll through downtown and past the end of Water Street to the public pedestrian pier at the eastern end of town.
 Visitors will find pockets of natural beach and the Northwest Maritime Center, which is a hub for marine craftspeople in the area.
 Here, visitors can see kayaks being built, wooden boats under repair, and sail makers plying their trade.
 Don’t miss the trail along the beach, which starts at the end of Hudson Street and looks out toward Mt.
 Baker and the Cascades.

 Some unfortunate tourists don’t make it to the area called “Uptown.”
 Venture north from Water Street a few blocks to the top of the hill and you’ll find another lively retail district with a bakery, pub and a few restaurants, as well as the Port Townsend Farmers Market.
-More information on the Port Townsend Farmers Market can be found on page 40.
+More information on the Port Townsend Farmers Market can be found on page 41.

 In addition to exploring the historic buildings and lighthouse at Fort Worden, check out the Centrum Foundation, a cultural gathering place with art and music classes, workshops, performances and much more.